Microsoft-OpenSource-Labs/azure-mongodb-javaapp-demo/testfile.md

 	$ sudo apt-get install -y mongodb-org-shell

-The whole procedure should generate following output
+The whole procedure should generate following output:

 	[radim@localhost Downloads]$ ssh radim@13.93.124.224
 	The authenticity of host '13.93.124.224 (13.93.124.224)' can't be established.